czerkacorp/czerka-dev-tools/readme.md

 - czerka:generatekey

-Generate a secret key to be used for signing JWT, password hashing or any number of other reasons you may need a secret key for.
+Generate a secret key to be used for signing JWTs, password hashing or any number of other reasons you may need a secret key for.
 Jedi and Sith flavored for extra security.

 ```bash
 $ czerka:generatekey 10